turingschool/career-development-curriculum/module-5/accountability_group_DTR.md

 #### Technical Section
 * What do we want to work on together for technical practice?
 Suggestions: group code challenges/project work/code reviews
+* How we will hold each other accountable to this technical work:

+#### Strengths & Supports
-* Group member strengths for supporting each other in the job search:
+* Group member strengths for supporting each other in the job search (what can we each help our group with?):

+* What does everyone need in terms of self-care and support:
+  * Systems, people, activities for mental health support:
-* What everyone needs in terms of self-care and support Systems, people, activities; mental health support, physical health support How to hold each other accountable to using these supports Decide on things to work on together during meetings:
+  * Systems, people, activities for physical health support:
+  * How we will hold each other accountable to using these supports:

+#### Meeting Structure
+* Group meeting structures (what will we work on/discuss during group meetings?):
 Finding jobs/companies
 Working on cover letters
 Finding connections, creating messages, finding contact info

+* Stand Up discussions (what specific questions will we use in our Stand Ups twice a week?):
+  * Stand Up #1:
+  * Stand Up #2:

-#### Agenda for meeting #1 *(this should happen during intermission week after graduation)*:
+#### Agenda for meeting #1 *(this should happen during the intermission week after graduation)*:
-* Create a calendar: each group member should create a schedule for when they will be doing the following activities each day:
+* Create a calendar.
+Each group member should create a schedule for when they will be doing the following activities each day:
   * Coding/technical work
   * Company research
   * Outreach emails/respond to emails